 Raised in a log cabin, Nat’s father had become a slave foreman on the plantation, and his mother worked in the kitchen of the “big house.”
 He was looked after primarily by an older sister when he was young, but she, like her mother, had duties in the kitchen, so Nat primarily looked after himself.
 Though he had no formal education, with help from his father, he learned to read and write.

-After the Civil War, when the slaves were freed, Nat’s father worked a small farm that he rented from his former master, Robert Love.
+After the Civil War, when the slaves were freed, Nat’s father worked a small farm he rented from his former master, Robert Love.
 But, freedom was short-lived for the former slave, as he died just a few years later.

 Nat then took various jobs on area plantations to help support the family and found that he had great skill in breaking horses.

 In 1869, Love left his family in an uncle’s care and headed west with $50 in his pocket.
 When he reached Dodge City, Kansas, he ran into the crew of the Texas Duval Ranch.
 Having just brought a herd to the Kansas railhead, the cowboys were having breakfast when Nat joined them.
 The young man soon approached the trail boss, asking for a job.
 The boss agreed that Nat could join them if he could break a horse named Good Eye.
 The wildest horse in the outfit, Nat would later say it was the toughest ride he’d ever had.
 But ride he did and got the job with the Duval Ranch at $30 a month.

-The 16-year-old quickly adapted to the life of a cowboy, showing excellent skills as a ranch hand and practiced so often with a .45 revolver that his shooting skills also became very good.
+The 16-year-old quickly adapted to the life of a cowboy, showing excellent skills as a ranch hand, and practiced so often with a .45 revolver that his shooting skills also became very good.
 Earning a reputation as one of the best all-around cowboys in the Duval outfit, he soon became a buyer and their chief brand reader.
-In this capacity, he was sent to Mexico on several occasions and soon learned to speak fluent Spanish.
+In this capacity, he was sent to Mexico several times and soon learned to speak fluent Spanish.